Scandltd/storm-petrel/generator/README.md

 * `IGeneratorRewriter`, `GeneratorRewriter`.

 Optionally `appsettings.StormPetrel.json` file (its `Build Action` should be `C# analyzer additional file`) can be added to a test project to configure Storm Petrel functionality.
+The file name should match `StormPetrel` regex pattern and can be conditionally applied for Debug, Release, or other build configurations as demonstrated in [Test.Integration.ObjectDumper.XUnit](Test.Integration.ObjectDumper.XUnit/Test.Integration.ObjectDumper.XUnit.csproj).
+Very first file is used in the case of multiple matches.
 The file changes are applied `on the fly` and can have the following settings:
 ```jsonc
 {